 “I’m not sure which direction is best so let’s test them both.”

-If your marketing is working don’t succumb to boardroom boredom, don’t stop using what’s working.
+If your marketing is working, don’t succumb to boardroom boredom; don’t stop using what’s working.
 If it’s not broken, don’t fix it.
-I can assure you; your customers are not as bored with what you are doing as you are.
+I can assure you that your customers are not as bored with what you are doing as you are.

 But you should always try to make it better.
-Marketing campaign testing will help you determine how to make your online marketing better.
-For example, not only can you use testing to increase conversion, which is fantastic, you can use campaign testing to ensure you’re converting the right customers.
-Would a different message or offer or marketing channel produce better results?
+Brand campaign testing will help you determine how to improve your online marketing.
+For example, you can use testing to assess an email subject line and increase open rates, which is fantastic.
+You can also use testing to improve click-through rates.
+Use testing to ensure your landing pages are attracting the right customers.
+Would a different subject line, offer, or marketing channel produce better results?
 You won’t know without testing.

-Test your marketing to make it better.
+Use campaign testing to make your marketing better.
 This is a great reason to test.

 The axiom for this is “beat the control.”
-Figure out what’s working, and then test other things to see if something else can work better.
+Figure out what’s working, and then test different aspects of the campaign versus the control to see if a change results in more sales.

-Campaign Testing – Beat the control – 7 Things Small Businesses Need to Know Click To Tweet
+Campaign Testing – Beat the Control – 7 Things Marketers Need to Know Share on X

 3) Test big things.